vsaveris/deep-learning/project_cnn/README.md

 * **cnn.py:** Implementation of a Convolutional Neural Network for dog's breed classification, using PyTorch and CUDA.
 * **cnnTL.py:** Implementation of a Convolutional Neural Network for dog's breed classification with Transfer Learning, using PyTorch and CUDA.
 * **utils.py:** Utilities script where common project functions are implemented.
-* **determineBreed.py:** Application which selects 'n' random dog images ('n' is given as an input parameter) from the dataset (test images), and classifies them (estimate of the canine’s breed) using a saved trained model produced by the execution of the cnn.py or cnnTL.py scripts.
+* **determineBreed.py:** Application which selects 'n' random dog images ('n' is given as an input parameter) from the dataset (test images), and classifies them (estimate of the canine’s breed) using a saved trained model produced by the execution of the cnnTL.py script.

 ## Executing the project
 ### CNN from scratch
+Below is the execution details of the cnn.py script.
+The script creates a CNN model from scratch, it trains the model using the training and validation input images, and finally it tests the trained model using the testing input images.
+The training is done under a predefined set of hyperparameters values came from a model complexity analysis applied during the model design (not included in the script).
+The script outputs a graph showing the training and validation losses during the training execution (./graphs/cnn_train_losses.png) and saves the best performing trained model in a file (./cnn_trained_models/cnn_trained_model.pt).

 ```
 $python cnn.py
 Convolutional Neural Network implementation for dog's breed classification.